- Books, Literature, and Writing»

 "Coffee, juice, whatever..."
 I say, pushing my mop out of my eyes.
 My hair must grow an inch a week.

-I must have slept twelve hours or something.
+It seems I slept twelve hours or something.

-When I came out he was still at it, shirtless, wearing the first pair of jeans I'd bought him, which being a cheap knock off, were moving to threadbare.
+When I came out he was still at his exercises.
+Shirtless, wearing the first pair of jeans I'd bought him, which being a cheap knock off, were moving to threadbare.

 "Priam, we have to talk."